 2. Outline a plan of attack

-How we work affects how much money we make.
+How we work affects our bottom line.
 If you take longer to do a task for a client, it directly impacts your rate.
 So while accepting to complete a project for $500 sounds great, if you have to put in more hours than you thought to accomplish the project, your earnings can quickly dwindle.
 This is where learning how to work more efficiently can be your trump card for giving your income an upward shove.
 Consider using an effective time tracking tool to truly assess how long it is taking you to work.
 You might want to do this for multiple projects.
 What’s your day like as a freelancer?
 This way you can see how long certain tasks or projects take you on average.

 If you’re a writer, try to find ways to write faster.
 While many people can hop on their laptop and start typing away, that isn’t necessarily the most efficient way to complete an article.
 If you don’t know the main points you’re going to cover, you can just waste your time writing a bunch of random tips that don’t go together.
 You’ll have to possibly spend more time revamping things later too.